 - 17 February 2015

 Cheaper fuel and lower energy prices brought the rate of UK inflation to a record-equalling low in January, official figures show.

-The UK inflation rate as measured by the Consumer Prices Index (CPI) fell to 1.6% in March from 1.7% in February, according to the Office for National Statistics (ONS).
+Inflation as measured by the Consumer Prices Index dropped to 0.3% last month, from 0.5% in December according to the Office for National Statistics.

-The rate of Retail Prices Index (RPI) inflation, which is calculated differently, also fell from 2.7% to 2.5%.Understanding inflation:
+The rate of Retail Prices Index (RPI) inflation, which is calculated differently, also continued a downward trend, falling to 1.1%, down from 1.6%.

 - Inflation is a rise in the price of goods and services we buy